 the bags and returns them to their solving table.
 They quickly untie the bags

 and dump out the pieces to begin solving the puzzle.

 First team to solve the puzzle wins.

-Hope these Survivor themed party challenges gave you an idea where to start planning.
+Hope these Survivor themed party challenges give you an idea where to start planning.
+We had a blast.